GilTW/eks-deployment-package/README.md

 ### EKS Service Accounts Component
 This component is resposnsible for creating Service Accounts and their corresponding IAM Roles.
-Once deploying the components it will update EKS and AWS IAM Roles automatically and any Service Account will be ready to use by whoever requires it.
+Once deploying the component it will create Service Accounts in EKS and AWS IAM Roles automatically which can be used with k8s services and deployments.

 ## Usage
 **Note:** In order to use this package you must either deploy the Networking component or supply both private and public subnet ids in env.hcl